MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 [!INCLUDE[cc-data-platform-banner](./includes/cc-data-platform-banner.md)]

 >[!IMPORTANT]
 >There are three connectors available to connect to Dataverse.
-This article covers the recommended [Microsoft Dataverse](./connection-cds.md) for connecting to Dataverse.
-The [Common Data Service connector](./connection-cds.md) and the [Dynamics 365 connector](/connectors/dynamicscrmonline/) are also available for use if you cannot use the recommended connector.
+This article covers the recommended [Microsoft Dataverse connector](./connection-cds.md) for connecting to Dataverse.
+The [Microsoft Dataverse (legacy) connector](./connection-cds.md) and the [Dynamics 365 connector](/connectors/dynamicscrmonline/) are also available for use if you cannot use the recommended connector.

 The flows you create can trigger when a Dataverse row is created, updated, or deleted.